R-A-H-U-L-Kodez/Voltaxe/docs/CRITICAL_FIXES_SUMMARY.md

 ## Executive Summary

-This document summarizes three critical infrastructure issues identified and resolved in the Voltaxe cybersecurity platform.
+This document summarizes **six critical infrastructure issues** identified and resolved in the Voltaxe cybersecurity platform.
 These fixes transform the system from a development prototype to a **production-ready, enterprise-grade security platform**.

 ## Issues Resolved